Independent Prescribing is the term used to describe any prescribing completed by a healthcare professional other than a doctor or dentist.

 UWE – Independent and/or Supplementary Prescribing – Professional/Short course – UWE Bristol: Courses

-If you wish to be considered for a funded place, please complete this form by 4th July 2025.
+If you wish to be considered for a funded place, please complete this Independent Prescribing funding form by 31st May 2026.

 Please ensure you check the criteria for funding carefully , this may differ from the University requirements, and this is an application for funding only , you will need to apply separately to the University of your choice.